-- Grow wildlife friendly plants (download our plant guides below), and always use peat-free compost.
+- Grow wildlife friendly plants (see our plant guide below), and always use peat-free compost.

 - Provide a bee hotel, and manage it well – an easily cleanable one with replaceable cardboard tubes is best

-- Don’t use pesticides, and buy organic plants.
+- Don’t use pesticides, including slug pellets, and buy organic plants.
+Even better, swap plants and seeds with your neighbours!

 - Plant a fruit tree